 Calories Burnt Spinning

-The following table shows an approximation of the number of calories burned for someone weighing 140lbs, during a light, moderate or vigorous spinning workout.
+The following table shows an approximation of the number of calories burned for someone weighing around 10st, during a light, moderate or vigorous spinning workout.
 You’ll know how hard you’ve worked by the end of the class!

 Take Home Message

-Spinning classes are perfect for those who have joint issues due to its low-intensity nature, and also for those who love the social aspect of exercise.
-However, by doing HIIT you may burn just as many calories in a faster time, and weight training can increase calorie burn post-exercise.
-Use spinning classes as an addition to your workout regime rather than just spinning classes alone.
+Spinning classes are perfect for those who have joint issues and also for those who love the social aspect of exercise.
+However, including weight training in your workout regime is important for growing or maintaining muscle mass, plus, it can increase calorie burn after exercise.
+Use spinning classes as an addition to your workout regime, rather than just spinning classes alone.